tendulkar/database-book/README.md

 # database-book
 The guide for understanding databases from scracth, it helps learners to start with simple key value store, and takes all the way to epaxos kind of databases.
+It's 170+ slides pdf, so wait for complete loading.

 ### The jounery
 Takes how can we build a system that supports SELECT, INSERT, UPDATE, DELETE statements from scratch.
 We start with simple key value store, and take step by step approach by adding more real world use cases/challenges.